-Risk-X: Real-Time Risk Intelligence (Graduate Project)
+Risk-X: Real-Time Risk Intelligence

-Risk-X Thumbnail
+Risk-X thumbnail

-Risk-X is a cloud-native streaming system for real-time transaction risk monitoring.
+Status: In Progress 🚧 — Risk-X is a cloud-native streaming system for real-time transaction risk monitoring.
 It scores each incoming transaction for anomalies, detects concept drift in behavior patterns, and automatically adapts by recalibrating alert thresholds and resetting the anomaly model when drift is detected.

 Overview

 Traditional fraud and risk systems often rely on batch processing and periodic retraining, which can lag behind rapidly changing user behavior and evolving fraud tactics.
-Risk-X addresses this by using a streaming pipeline on Microsoft Azure to process events in real time, detect anomalies immediately, and respond to drift (distribution changes) so alerting remains stable and meaningful.
+Risk-X addresses this by using a streaming pipeline on Microsoft Azure to process events in real time, detect anomalies immediately, and respond to drift so alerting remains stable and meaningful.

-Key Goals
+Key goals

 • Stream transactions in real time and assign an anomaly risk score per event.